drop-simon/react-native-compose-animation/README.md

 ### Duplicating Animations

-You can call `.duplicate()` on your composed animation to create an identical copy of the animation.
-This can be useful when you want to have a series of identical animations beginning at different junctures using `Animated.stagger` and don't want to write out identical configs multiple times.
+You can call `.duplicate()` on your composed animation to create a copy of the animation pointed to new `Animated.Value`s.
+This can be useful when you want to have a series of identical animations beginning at different junctures using `Animated.stagger` and don't want to write out the same config multiple times.

 ```
 const animation_1 = composeAnimation({
   steps: [
     { rotate: { to: 360, duration: 1000 } },
+    { translateX: { to: 100, duration: 300, easing: Easing.sin } },
   ],
 })
 const animation_2 = animation_1.duplicate()